← Back to Portfolio

 Step 1: The Discovery Call

 This is not a sales call.
 It is a deep listening session.
 Come prepared with questions that go beyond the surface.
-By the end of this call, you should feel like you have gotten inside their head.
+You want to understand: their goals, their audience, their voice, their brand, their story, and what success looks like for them.
+Take notes.
+Ask follow-up questions.
+Let them talk.
+By the end of this call, you should feel like you've gotten inside their head.

 Step 2: Voice Research

-Before writing anything, immerse yourself in everything your client has already put out.
+Before writing anything, immerse yourself in everything your client has already put out into the world.
 Old posts, interviews, podcasts, emails, presentations.
+If they've never created content before, ask for voice notes or have an extended conversation.
 You are not just collecting information.
 You are internalizing a voice.

 Step 3: Create a Content Strategy

 For long-term engagements, map out a content direction before you start writing.
 What topics will they cover?
 What angles?
 What mix of personal stories, industry insights, and calls to action?
-This strategic clarity makes every piece better.
+This strategic clarity makes every piece you write better and more purposeful.

 Step 4: Write, Revise, Refine

 Write the first draft without second-guessing yourself.
-Leave at least a few hours between writing and editing.
+Get the ideas down in the client's voice, then refine.
+Leave at least a few hours, ideally a day, between writing and editing.
 Fresh eyes catch everything.
-When you send a draft, give brief context: the angle you chose and why you structured it the way you did.
+When you send a draft, give brief context: the angle you chose, why you structured it the way you did, and one or two things you'd particularly like feedback on.

 Once the client is happy, do a brief debrief: What worked well?
 What would they like differently next time?
 This feedback loop compounds over time.
-Six months in, you will be writing in their voice so naturally that revision rounds shrink dramatically.
+Six months in, you'll be writing in their voice so naturally that revision rounds shrink dramatically.

 A Special Section for the LinkedIn Ghostwriter